-Required of all primary and grammar grade majors.
-Prerequisite: Psychology 103, or its requivalent.
+Required of all primary and grammar-grade majors.

 The object of this course is the observation of and the reading about children at different age-levels in order that the child may be studied as a living, growing organism like, yet different, from other individuals.
 Emphasis throughout the course will be placed on mental hygiene and its place in the development of a well-integrated personality.